UPPMAX/programming_formalisms_intro/doc/index.rst

 .. note::

     - Use the HackMD page for the workshop with your questions.
+    - Tell us directly if it is too fast or you need clarification.
+       -  Either a helper will answer the question or the helper will pose the question to the teacher.

     - Depending on how many helpers there are we'll see how fast there are answers.
         - Some answers may come after the workshop.